Often, it seems, those women were underage — girls, not women.

 “I don’t want to share you,” she says he told her.
 “There are all those strapping young high school football players looking to love on you.
 They’re my competitors.”

-As an aside, Hunter was the part of Marvin Gaye's estate that successfully sued Robin Thicke and Pharrell Williams for plagiarism,
+As an aside, Hunter was a part of Marvin Gaye's estate that successfully sued Robin Thicke and Pharrell Williams for plagiarism,

 Mandy Smith told the Daily Mail that she began hitting the English club scene at a young age, where she eventually ran into Wyman.
 The two began a relationship when she was 13 and he was in his 30s, and it became sexual when she was 14.
-They married in 1989 to much fanfare, when Smith was 18, but just two years later would get divorced.
+They married in 1989 to much fanfare, when Smith was 18, but got divorced just two years later.
 In an added wrinkle, Wyman's son from his first wife ended up marrying Smith's mother.

 When the Daily Mail writer asked Smith whether it's appropriate for a teenage girl to marry a much older man, Smith reacted strongly.